 Drawing up an employment agreement?
 These are the rules

 Are you hiring staff?
-Since 1 August 2022, stricter rules apply to terms and conditions of employment.
 In the employment agreement, you must provide clear information on the main terms and conditions of employment.
-The rights and obligations of employer and employee have also been expanded.
 Read in this article which rules you have to comply with.

 An employment agreement or contract contains the agreements between you and the employee, the so-called terms of employment.
 The contract includes details such as working hours, workplace and salary.
 You also lay down arrangements for working outside the agreed hours and changing shifts.